m1s3ry/minit-vita/README.md

 ## Known Bugs
 * Fullscreen, and brightness sliders don't do anything
-* The camera slows the framerate and doesn't save images.
-Use screenshots instead.
+* The camera crashes and doesn't save screenshots.
+Don't use it.
+I mean it.
 * Palette swap shader has been disabled
 * At one point in the game, the stats room will have slow framerate
 * Not actually a bug, but the game has Xbox buttons graphics